Brian Mann

 Brian Mann (born May 7, 1980) is the head athletic director at the College of William & Mary in Williamsburg, Virginia.
-Mann was formerly the Senior Associate Athletic Director and Chief Development Officer at the University of California.
+Mann was formerly the senior associate athletic director and chief development officer at the University of California.

-He is a former American football quarterback for the Los Angeles Avengers in the Arena Football League.
+He is an American former football quarterback for the Los Angeles Avengers in the Arena Football League.
 Mann holds the Dartmouth College football single-season record for passing yards with 2,913.
 He was previously the associate athletic director for development at Rice University in Houston, Texas.

 Playing career

 High school

 Brian Mann attended Xaverian Brothers High School in Westwood, Massachusetts, and was a student and a three-sport captain in football, basketball, and baseball.
 In football, his team won two consecutive state titles.

 College

 Mann attended Dartmouth College and was a four-year letterman in football.
 As a senior, he passed for a school single-season record 2,913 yards, was the team MVP, and was an All-Ivy League selection.

 While at Dartmouth he was a member of the football fraternity Gamma Delta Chi.